Sulfur dibromide

 Sulfur dibromide is the chemical compound with the formula SBr2|auto=1.
-It is a toxic gas.
+It is a very toxic and vile smelling gas.
+Sulfur dibromide, like sulfur chlorides and disulfur dibromide, has a characteristic smell, like that of burning rubber.

 Sulfur dibromide readily decomposes into S2Br2 and elemental bromine.
 In analogy to sulfur dichloride, it hydrolyzes in water to give hydrogen bromide, sulfur dioxide and elemental sulfur.

-SBr2 can be prepared by reacting SCl2 with HBr, but due to its rapid decomposition it cannot be isolated at standard conditions.
+SBr2 can be prepared by reacting SCl2 with HBr.
+It can also be made by reacting sulfur with Br_{2}, but due to its rapid decomposition it cannot be isolated at standard conditions.
 Instead, the more stable S2Br2 is obtained.